Partnering With Teaching & Learning

 -

-Department Function Email Carey IT Hardware issues, password lockouts, onsite course support Carey.HE.ITHelp@jhu.edu or for DC 555_IT-AV@jhu.edu Carey Learning Technology Group (CTG) Live course support, proctoring tools, other learning tools Carey_LT@jhu.edu or for quick response, complete this form.
-Carey LMS Canvas support Carey.Canvas@jhu.edu T&L General and miscellaneous inquiries, classroom questions Carey.Learning@jhu.edu Carey Faculty Bookstore, faculty budget inquiries, course load Carey.Faculty@jhu.edu Carey TA Hiring teaching assistants, training teaching assistants, other TA inquiries Carey.TA@jhu.edu Course Evaluations Request course evaluations prior to official release date Carey.Course.Evaluation@jhu.edu Media Team Additional media inquiries outside of normal revisions and revamps Cdiesin1@jh.edu or Carey.Learning@jhu.edu eReserves Request eReserves for courses Reserves@jhu.edu Office of the Registrar Inquiries regarding course numbers, classroom placement, waitlists Carey.Registrar@jhu.edu
+Department Function Email Carey IT Hardware issues, password lockouts, onsite course support Carey.HE.ITHelp@jhu.edu or for DC 555_IT-AV@jhu.edu Carey Learning Technology Group (CTG) Live course support, proctoring tools, other learning tools Complete this form Carey LMS Canvas support Carey.Canvas@jhu.edu T&L General and miscellaneous inquiries, classroom questions Carey.Learning@jhu.edu Carey Faculty Bookstore, faculty budget inquiries, course load Carey.Faculty@jhu.edu Carey TA Hiring teaching assistants, training teaching assistants, other TA inquiries Carey.TA@jhu.edu Course Evaluations Request course evaluations prior to official release date Carey.Course.Evaluation@jhu.edu Media Team Additional media inquiries outside of normal revisions and revamps Carey.Learning@jhu.edu eReserves Request eReserves for courses Reserves@jhu.edu Office of the Registrar Inquiries regarding course numbers, classroom placement, waitlists Carey.Registrar@jhu.edu

 Policies, Procedures, and Expectations